 Defining the Issue

-In just a decade or so, the Internet has gone from use by a handful of technically savvy people to an essential part of the daily lives of hundreds of millions.
-So far, the Internet has been an unqualified success, adopted faster and used more creatively than almost any other technology in human history.
+The Internet has gone from use by a handful of technically savvy people to an essential part of the daily lives of hundreds of millions.
+The Internet has been an unqualified success, adopted faster and used more creatively than almost any other technology in human history.

-Cisco and other opponents of net neutrality regulation believe that this approach is unnecessary and potentially harmful.
+Cisco believes that this approach can go too far and may be potentially harmful.
 Many of the Internet's benefits come from its open nature and the ability of anyone to develop new and innovative devices and services that connect to it.
 Such innovation has created entirely new industries and has fostered competitive markets in Internet applications and equipment.
 Allowing broadband service providers to innovate freely and differentiate their networks will enable them to provide consumers with to enhanced service offerings and richer content.

 Cisco supports an open and innovative Internet, and believes that empowered consumers, maximum user choices, and a free marketplace are the keys to maintaining an open and innovative Internet.